drivera123/LDRS500/unit-6-learning-activities.md

 * Where do you want to be in five years from now?
 Describe your idealized future as if it were already happening.
 * How can you get there?
 What are your ideas for realizing this preferred future?

-Use the categories 'Unit 6' and 'Learning Activity'.
+Use the categories 'Unit 6' and 'LDRS500'.

 ##### Learning Activity 3